DonovanSohr/snakeGame/README.md

   - If bomb is hit by the snake at any point the game ends
   - As levels continue, the number of bombs increase

-  Problems:
+  Game Components:

-    - I need to make sure the food doesn't spawn in the same place as the bombs
+    - Begin with a screen explaining rules that fades away
-      - write a condition making sure food location is never equal to the bombs
+    - When the player eats the first food, a countdown will begin

-    - I need to be able to progress to the next level and add more and more bombs each time
+    - The countdown will increase each time food is eaten
-      - call the bomb function and correlate number of bombs to the level
+    - When countdown is complete the game speed increases and a new countdown begins

-    - Getting the game to end when the snake hits itself is going to take some thinking
+    - When game ends, the players final score will be displayed and the snake will reset

   Functional Specifications:

-    - Form the grid (I think similar to the way blerf grid was formed is best)
+    - Form the grid
     - Create the snake
-    - Get the snake to move horizontally (increase or decrease its x coordinate by however much)
+    - Get the snake to move horizontally: unshift each unit to the snake then pop it once passed
-    - Get the snake to move vertically (increase or decrease the y coordinate)
+    - Get the snake to move vertically: unshift each unit to the snake then pop it once passed
-    - Write function to keep the snake moving constantly (call that with each keypress)
+    - Write function to keep the snake moving constantly
     - Bind arrow keys to change snakes direction (add or subtract from the x or y coordinates)
     - Write function to generate food
     - Write a collision function for food
     - Write a function to make the snake grow
     - Keep track of points and display them as well as levels on the banner
-    - Write a function to make the walls end the game
+    - Wrap snake so it can go through walls
-    - Combine aspects of wall function and food function to generate bombs
+    - Increase game speed when snake gains x number of points
-    - Need a game reset function for when the player loses and also a different reset function for when the player goes to the next level
+    - Need a reset function for when the player loses